Early Immersion: German in Vienna

-The program fee covers housing, breakfast every day, health insurance, basic ground transportation (metro pass), the cost of field trips, entry fees for any cultural activity included in the program, ground transportation, course materials and books.
+The program charge covers housing, health insurance, basic ground transportation (metro pass), the cost of field trips, entry fees for any cultural activity.

-The program fee does not include summer tuition, non-refundable application fee of $250, visa costs for international students, airline transportation, independent ground transportation, and meals outside the host family home.
+The program charge does not include summer tuition, $ 200 non-refundable application fee, visa costs for international students, airline transportation, independent ground transportation, and meals.

 HOPE scholarships apply.
 The School of Modern Languages offers a small competitive Campoamor Scholarship to support study abroad costs.
 Contact the Office of International Education for additional funding opportunities.